 It all sounds great, but the big question still is: "Does hypnosis work to quit smoking?" or better yet...
 "Will it work for me?"

 Well, you're not alone.
 There have been dozens of individual scientific studies conducted to determine the effectiveness of hypnosis to help people quit smoking.

 And the results are amazing.

-On this page I’m going to show you the results of several studies.
-You’ll discover, just like these researchers did, just how effective hypnosis can be to quit smoking.
-And I’ll show you how you can get started quitting smoking for yourself.
+You'll see the results of several scientific smoking cessation hypnosis studies.
+You'll discover, just like these researchers did, just how effective hypnosis can be to quit smoking.
+And I'll show you how you can get started quitting smoking for yourself.

 87% reported abstinence from tobacco use with hypnosis.